 Elevation: Lift the injured area above your heart.
 If you have a leg injury, have lots and lots of pillows handy.

 Notice how pain pills are usually not part of the recovery regimen.
 While analgesic pain relievers, like Motrin, or non-steroidal anti-inflammatory drugs (NSAIDs), like Aspercreme, are probably okay, try to stay away from prescription pain pills.
-They are very addictive and also create a false impression of recovery, because even if you “feel fine” while on pain pills, the injured area may not be ready to go.
+They are very addictive and also create a false impression of a recovery, because even if you “feel fine” while on pain pills, the injured area may not be ready to go.

 If the injury is not significantly better after the first couple of days, the PRICE method will still work, but it may need a little help.
 Some people respond well to: